I've been programming for around five years now, and every day feels just as fun as the first time I opened Vim.

 A detailed explanation of various projects I've worked on is available below.

-Raytrace is the (unimaginative) name of a from-scratch Raytracer I am currently writing as part of a class.
+Raytrace is the (unimaginative) name of a from-scratch Raytracer I wrote as part of a class.

-Raytrace is written in C++14, and features recursive ray tracing, parallel rendering, and various optimizations.
+Raytrace is written in C++14, and features recursive ray tracing, parallel rendering, a BVH, refractions, texture mapping, and more.

 The class allowed us to use a linear algebra library, but I opted to write this myself, in order to learn more.